ucl-dark/pax/docs/getting-started/runners.md

 # Runner

+## Overview

-We provide a number of experiment runners useful for different use cases of training and evaluating reinforcement learning agents.
+Pax provides a number of experiment runners useful for different use cases of training and evaluating reinforcement learning agents.

 ## Single-Agent Reinforcement Learning (SARL)